-Feeling at home at once on the other side of the globe is without a doubt one of the most profound experiences.
-That’s how I feel about Santiago.
+Feeling instantly at home on the other side of the globe is undoubtedly one of the most profound experiences.
+That's how I feel about Santiago.

-I returned in the beginning of the month, and honestly, it’s been a lot of adjustment, since it’s my first own place in and for a while.
-Next destination is Atacama desert in the north of Chile, but the meantime calls for readjustment and revision on how it’s going with the way I live and work.
+I returned at the beginning of the month and honestly, it's been quite an adjustment since it's my first place of my own in a while.
+The next destination is the Atacama desert in the north of Chile, but in the meantime it requires a readjustment and revision of the way I live and work.

-Surely, the nomadic lifestyle is adventurous and so much fun.
-I wouldn’t change my experiences for anything, but it’s also urgent to listen to the body, especially when moving around so much.
-So I feel like that’s the chapter of this period of time.
-It’s forced me to let go of habits and ways of doing work, that didn’t serve me anymore.
-Some revision in my schedule.
-I guess most people have a very romantic idea of the artist life - and although it is romantic and quite wonderful, it’s a constant balance between creative and administrative work.
-Then there’s the financial aspect, which is the most challenging for many of us.
-I believe we ought to find our own individual balance, but also improve it as we grow.
-I bet only few want to stay the same.
+The nomadic lifestyle is definitely adventurous and so much fun.
+I wouldn't change my experiences for anything, but it's also urgent to listen to your body, especially when you move so much.
+So I feel that is the chapter of this period.
+It has forced me to let go of habits and ways of doing work that no longer served me.
+Some revision of my schedule.
+I guess most people have a very romantic idea of the artist's life - and while it's romantic and quite wonderful, it's a constant balance between creative and administrative work.
+Then there is the financial aspect, which is the most challenging for many of us.
+I believe that we should find our own individual balance, but also improve it as we grow.
+I bet few want to stay the same.

-So for me, that’s looked a bit like this;
+So for me it has looked a bit like this;

 Set intentions and embrace the unexpected outcome

-I’ve often felt an urge to push until I met my exact vision - whether it be budget or a piece of art.
-The change of physical energy has helped me let go of whatever my mind thought was the goal and see the results with a curious perspective.
-Maybe the painting didn’t exactly turn out as I imagined, but I like the different style that came out of it.
-Could I explore that more and see where it takes me?
-I suddenly don’t have a lot of work, thus not a lot of money.
-Instead though, I have a great amount of time - could I spend that taking care of myself?
-Could I go for more walks without destinations?
+I've often felt an urge to push until I met my exact vision—whether it's budget or a piece of art.
+The shift in physical energy has helped me to let go of whatever my mind thought was the goal and see the results with a curious perspective.
+Maybe the painting didn't turn out exactly how I imagined, but I like the different style that came out of it.
+Could I explore it more and see where it takes me?
+I suddenly don't have much work, therefore not much money.
+Instead, however, I have a lot of time - could I use it to take care of myself?
+Could I go on multiple trips without destinations?
 Could I doodle or hang out with my friends more?
 Could I consume more art than I create?
-How can I make the best of this?
+How can I get the best out of this?

 With the example above, I currently have more time than usual.
-It’s a sweet spot I want to embrace, since I’m not sure I’ll be able to keep this extra time when I move again.
-So, I’ve spread out all my art supplies on the floor and not allowed myself to tidy it up until I leave.
-Meaning, whenever I feel inspired, the tools are right there, and I’ve played a lot!
-One of the days, I emptied out my acrylic tubes and messed the paints all over the paper, I’ve doodled sketches with no purpose and just played with everything I’ve got, as I’d do as a child before the grownups came to discover the mess.
+It's a sweet spot I want to embrace as I'm not sure I'll be able to keep this extra time when I move again.
+So I've spread all my art supplies out on the floor and not allowed myself to clean up before I leave.
+This means that when I feel inspired, the tools are right there, and I've been playing a lot!
+One of the days I emptied my acrylic tubes and messed up the paint all over the paper, I've been sketching aimlessly and just playing with everything I have like I would do as a kid before the adults discovered the mess.
 It has led me to so many new techniques and ideas.
-Pieces I’ve saved from other artists with the idea to emulate their style and learn from it “someday maybe” - well, someday actually came and stretched over some days, allowing me to truly unfold, which, as I realized, I ought to do much more often.
+Pieces I've saved from other artists with the idea of emulating their style and learning from it "someday maybe" - yes, one day actually came and spanned a few days, allowing me to truly unfold, which I, as I realized, should do much more often.
 Play!

-This was probably the toughest challenge for me.
-Being very perfectionistic and goal-oriented (not very artsy, right?)
-I spend way too much time in my head and in the future.
-If there are tasks to be done, I want them done now, so I can lean back and enjoy - except I don’t enjoy, I just make up more things to keep me from the joy.
-Slightly millennial perhaps, but nonetheless, it’s been a strong pattern that I disrupt and replace with the better over time.
+This was probably the hardest challenge for me.
+Being very perfectionist and goal oriented (not very artistic, right?)
+I spend far too much time in my head and in the future.
+If there are tasks to be done, I want them done now so I can sit back and enjoy - except I'm not enjoying, I'm just making up more things to keep myself from the joy.
+A little millennial perhaps, but nevertheless it has been a strong pattern that I disrupt and replace with the better over time.

-I think it often takes us a few rounds to get the message of things we already know.
-It’s like there’s a downloading or processing time.
-For me, it feels like it’s coming to an end in this area, and instead of rushing through the boring or must-do tasks, I feel confident in spreading them out during the days, allowing more time to the fun stuff.
-Now that I think about it, I remember a Danish saying, “Do before you enjoy”, which, at times, might be great - but shouldn’t be the general rule of life.
+I think it often takes us a few rounds to get the message about things we already know.
+It's like there is a download or processing time.
+For me, it feels like it's coming to an end in this area, and instead of rushing through the boring or must-do tasks, I feel confident spreading them out over the days, which gives more time for the fun stuff.
+Now that I think about it, I remember a Danish saying, "Do before you enjoy", which may be great at times - but shouldn't be the general rule of life.

-I’m so amazed by the wonders of these adjustments.
-The pieces I’ve made the past weeks are some to be proud of.
-The discoveries and time for rest and reflection has just been awesome.
-And the presence I feel with myself and those around me I wouldn’t change for a thing.
-Now, the true art is to keep growing with this - breathe and take a step back when I let myself carry away.
-Go back to the original intentions with the things and have a break when I’m out of presence and ask myself:
+I am so amazed at the wonders of these adjustments.
+The pieces I've made in recent weeks are some to be proud of.
+The discoveries and the time for rest and reflection have been just amazing.
+And the presence I feel with myself and those around me, I wouldn't change for anything.
+Now the true art is to keep growing with this - take a breath and take a step back when I get carried away.
+Go back to the original intentions of things and pause when I am out of presence and ask myself:

-“What would be joyful for you right now?
-And can you do it right now?”
+"What would be pleasing to you right now?
+And can you do it right now?"

 Hope you liked it.